Monday, November 10, 2025

 Friday, November 7, 2025

-Two minute speeches--We need sprinklers to make rain in summer
+We need sprinklers to make rain in summer

 I came to Grants Pass in the fall of 1984.
 Water and sewer utility bills had $25 for base rates: $20 for water; $5 for sewer.
 Units were literally pennies on the dollar.
 Come July and August, our utility bill rose to just over $26.
 We had thunderstorms nearly every weekend in the summer of 1985.